appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 #### Min

 Sets the minimum allowed value.
-For example, you could set the minimum value to 2 if you only want the numbers from 2 to 100.
+For example, you could set the minimum value to 2 if you only want values greater than 2.
 Any number entered that's less than 2 is considered invalid.

 :::info
 **Min** and **Max** properties are available for **numeric**  column types.